Nekzad Dhunjibhoy – GC Powerlist

 The effects of AI on the legal world are complex, and whether they are overplayed or underplayed depends on the perspective and specific context.

-Some argue that AI’s current capabilities are overhyped because it cannot replace the nuanced judgment, empathy, and ethical decision-making that human lawyers and judges bring to the legal system.
+Some may argue that AI’s current capabilities are overhyped because it cannot replace the nuanced judgment, empathy, and ethical decision-making that human lawyers and judges bring to the legal system.
 Law often involves grey areas, where precedent, morals, ethics and societal values must be balanced – these are areas where AI might struggle.
 AI may primarily be effective in repetitive or document-heavy tasks like contract review, legal research or sifting through voluminous data dumps.
 In complex litigation, strategy, or negotiations, and trial work, or even VC/ PE/ M&A transactions and negotiations its utility may be far less transformative, so it may be premature to think that AI will “replace” lawyers soon.

-On the other hand, AI is already revolutionising legal workflows in terms of speed, accuracy, and cost-effectiveness.
+On the other hand, AI is already revolutionizing legal workflows in terms of speed, accuracy, and cost-effectiveness.
 By automating time-consuming tasks, it allows lawyers to focus on higher-level work.
-For example, AI-driven tools for predictive contract generation can significantly increase efficiency and minimise errors to create a first draft.
+For example, AI-driven tools for predictive contract generation can significantly increase efficiency and minimize errors to create a first draft.
 Automated legal advice, self-help tools, and AI-powered platforms for dispute resolution or advice on policies or procedures could increase access to legal advice for individuals who cannot afford traditional legal representation.
 Also, AI’s ability to analyse vast amounts of legal data could lead to faster informed decision-making – for example, in case of voluminous due diligences, review of title records, etc. Lastly, in theory, AI together with blockchain technology could play a role in standardising land/ property title record-keeping in future.

 The effects of AI are still evolving, and the legal fraternity may be slower to adopt change.
 While technology will likely augment many aspects of legal practice, it may not be advanced enough as yet to fully replicate the human elements crucial to the practice of law.
 While the impact of AI could likely be significant in the long run, we are, in my view, still a few Terminator sequels away before Skynet takes over the courtroom.